 If you are in your third trimester, the big day is coming.
 The thing you have to do is trust your body.
-Your body carried your baby for 9 months; it went changes and preparation to develop the baby successfully and also to deliver it successfully.
-How do you really know that your labor will begin?
+Your body carried your baby for nine months; it went through changes and preparation to develop the baby successfully and deliver it successfully.
+How do you know that your labor will begin?
 Is nausea a sign of labor?
-What are the other signs?
+What are the other characters?

-In this article, I am going to address those questions to help you in your labor preparation.
-Just like what most of the mothers would say, you can never really standardize the feelings and experiences you get at this stage of pregnancy.
+In this article, I will address those questions to help you in your labor preparation.
+Like most mothers would say, you can never really standardize the feelings and experiences you get at this stage of pregnancy.

-The factors that can affect the course of your labor are your nutrition, health; shape and size of your pelvis, presentation of baby and of course your preparations like relaxation and practice of exercise.
+The factors that can affect the course of your labor are your nutrition, health, shape, and size of your pelvis, presentation of baby, and course your preparations like relaxation and practice of exercise.
 The emotional response people will give you also affects the course of your labor.

 Is Nausea a Sign of Labor?

 Every woman’s labor is unique.
-An experience of one is different from another, due to the factors I mentioned earlier.
-No one can tell you or explain to you what it would be like exactly.
-However, there are signs prior to labor that will tell you it’s already approaching.
-Remember, one of the few first signs doesn’t directly involve agonizing contractions and water breakings like we see on the big screen.
+An experience of one is different from another due to the factors I mentioned earlier.
+No one can tell you or explain what it would be like exactly.
+However, there are signs before labor that tell you it’s already approaching.
+Remember, as we see on the big screen, one of the few first signs doesn’t directly involve agonizing contractions and water breaking.

-One of the signs that your labor is approaching is nausea or nauseous sensation.
-It is usually accompanied by indigestion and vomiting commonly one day or so before your labor begins.
+One of the signs that your labor is approaching is nausea or a nauseous sensation.
+It is usually accompanied by indigestion and vomiting, commonly one day or so before your labor begins.
 You will experience loose bowel movements and other flu-like symptoms; it’s like having a fever without a fever.

-One of the experiences of women is that they had a headache on this particular day and it turned into a migraine.
+One of the women’s experiences is that they had a headache on this particular day, which turned into a migraine.
 By the next day, they woke up feeling crappy and vomiting.
-Then, there’s nausea that doesn’t get off easily.
-After the nauseous sensation, they usually have cramps; nausea is back again, then loose bowel movements.
+Then, there’s nausea that doesn’t get off quickly.
+They usually have cramps after the nauseous sensation; sickness is back again, then loose bowel movements.

 Nausea is a sign of labor coupled with another sick feeling because the body is cleansing itself before the labor.
-However, the labor is not that close as you are expecting like 5 or 6 hours away.
+However, the labor is not as close as expected, like 5 or 6 hours away.
 To make sure, you can call the hospital.

 Other First Signs of Labor